‘Pokemon GO’ Valentine’s Day Event Is The Perfect Time To Introduce Breeding

 However, there’s no telling how much of the breeding functionalities will be brought over to Pokemon GO should Niantic finally give the go signal.
 In general, breeding works with a male and female Pokemon of the same species or of the same Egg Group.

 Players can also use Ditto to breed with another monster or with a genderless Pokemon, but it cannot breed with another Ditto.
-There are different types of breeding, such as incense breeding, same gender breeding and others.
+There are different types of breeding, such as incense breeding, same gender breeding, and others.

 At the very least, we can expect to be able to hatch eggs that come from a male and female Pokemon after a certain amount of time.
 Then, following Pokemon GO’s system, players have to put the egg in an incubator to hatch it.